Prepare Your Swimming Pool for The Winter

 - Step 8: Winterize Pool Skimmers

-To winterize, your pool can be done without too much effort if you know the ideal strategies to follow.
-First, you need to close the place so that the job is done in hours and ensure you save money when the swimming season comes.
-Having the pool adequately prepared for winter protects it from damage and increases your liner and equipment lifespan.
+If you know the ideal strategies, winterizing your pool can be done without too much effort.
+First, you need to close the place so that the job is done in hours and ensures you save money when the swimming season comes.
+Having the pool adequately prepared for winter protects it from damage and increases the lifespan of your liner and equipment.

 If you do not follow the proper precautions, it will take a long time to get everything back to normal, and you will spend more money to fix your pool.
 So, how should you prepare the pool for the winter season?